 Return Home

-Nominal sentences do NOT contain a verb.
-They consist of a subject and a description.
+In the Arabic present tense, there is no verb 'to be'.
+Descriptive sentences simply consist of a subject and a description.
 For example:

 the house البيت